Kalgoorlie: Sex work

 Kalgoorlie once had a thriving sex industry, with parts of Hay Street once being considered Kalgoorlie's red-light district.
 Originally, brothels were only allowed to operate in Hay Street.
 While there were once a number of brothels in Kalgoorlie, this has since decreased.
+Prostitutes and sex workers from all over the world moved to Kalgoorlie for employment in the town's sex work industry.

-Prostitutes from all over the world moved to Kalgoorlie for employment in the town's sex work industry.
+One of these sex workers, who later ran numerous brothels in the area, was Dulcie Noleine Scrimgeour who felt forced into the industry after giving birth to a daughter outside of marriage.
+She found great financial success as a madam between the 1940s and the 1980s.

 Today, only one brothel remains in Kalgoorlie: Questa Casa (Italian for "This House"; locally known as the "Pink House").
 Questa Casa claims to be Australia's oldest operating brothel, having begun operations in 1904.
 Questa Casa now only employs two sex workers, but also serves as an adult tourist attraction.

 The demise of the red light district has largely been attributed to the rescinding of the Containment Policy in 1994.
 The Containment Policy was an informal policy that restricted all sex work in Kalgoorlie to one street: Hay Street.
 Nevertheless, "skimpy barmaids" (female bartenders who wear sexually provocative clothing, usually flying into Kalgoorlie from elsewhere) are known to occasionally sell sex.